clementB94/dashboard_python/README.md

 # dashboard_python

-This Python Dashboard is about Olympic Games, it summarize more than 100 years of Olympic Games and highlight some specific performances and statistics.
+This Python Dashboard is about Olympic Games, it summarizes more than 100 years of Olympic Games and highlight some specific performances and statistics.

 # User guide :